romdalf/romadams.com/docs/portfolio/ntap/nfsv4auth/index.md

-# NFSv4 authentication and authorizatoin for containerized applications
+# NFSv4 with authentication and authorization for containerized applications

 !!! warning "Status: **draft**"